corona-warn-app/dcc-rule-translation/README.md

 </p>

 ## About this Repository
-This repository contains the description texts for the booster notification rules to be displayed in the Corona-Warn-App.
-From here, the translation can be triggered automatically into the languages supported by the Corona-Warn-App and later transferred to the corresponding repositories in which these rules are maintained.
+This repository contains the description texts for the booster notification rules to be displayed in the Corona-Warn-App as well as in the CovPass App.
+From here, the translation can be triggered automatically into the languages supported by the Corona-Warn-App and CovPass App and later transferred to the corresponding repositories in which these rules are maintained.

 ## How to Maintain Texts